windkh/node-red-contrib-telegrambot/README.md

 - **Strict in group chats** flag: To avoid that the bot handles commands that are not directly sent to it using the long notation (e.g. /foo@YourBot) you can set the "strict" mode in the options of the command node.
 In this case the bot only accepts the full command notation in group chats.
 - **Has response output** flag: This enables the second output (*Unathorized Output*).
 Otherwise the node only has one single output.
 - **Use Regex** flag: Allows the usage of regular expressions as command.
 E.g. ^/toggle_ allows all commands starting with /toggle_.
+- **Remove Command** flag: This optional flag is used when **Use Regex** is checked.
+If checked it removed the matched command from the beginning of the message.
+If your command contains addressinformation you should uncheck this flag to be able to parse this information on your own.

 ### Outputs
 The node has up to two outputs (selectable via the *Has response output* flag):